freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-14.english.md

 ## Description
 <section id='description'>

 Add a third script just before the closing body tag.
-It will be the javascript file you will use to create the rest of the dashboard.
-Give the script a `src` attribute of `./dashboard.js`.
+It will be the JavaScript file you will use to create the rest of the dashboard.
+Give the script a `src` of `./dashboard.js`.
 </section>

 ## Instructions